-20.1 Bryn Tirion Hall fully recognises its responsibilities for safeguarding the young people in our care.
+21.1 Bryn Tirion Hall fully recognises its responsibilities for safeguarding the young people in our care.
 All staff at Bryn Tirion Hall will be made aware of the homes' safeguarding policy and receive regular safeguarding training and updates during their employment to ensure their full understanding and responsibility within the process.
-The policy is written in line with the "All Wales Child Protection Procedures 2008", which sets out common standards for all of Wales to guide work in child protection, to make clear how agencies should work together, and to ensure that practice is consistent and of a high quality.
+The policy is written in line with the "Wales Safeguarding Procedures 2019", which sets out common standards for all of Wales to guide work in child protection, to make clear how agencies should work together, and to ensure that practice is consistent and of a high quality.
 We are committed to the safety of the young people we have in our care and to fully co-operate with other agencies in the interests of safeguarding young people.
 Additionally, Regulations 26 - 31 within The Regulated Services (Wales) Regulations 2017 - Part 8 - Requirements on service providers - Safeguarding, ensures that the service captures the requirements laid out in statute and works in accordance with this requirement.

-20.2 All staff within the provision have received training in Safeguarding in accordance with their responsibility and Senior designated safeguarding officers have received extensive training to ensure that they are appropriately informed in their decision making and action planning for young people.
+21.2 All staff within the provision have received training in Safeguarding in accordance with their responsibility and Senior designated safeguarding officers have received extensive training to ensure that they are appropriately informed in their decision making and action planning for young people.

-20.3 The home has a comprehensive safeguarding policy which details the systems within the home and intent of promoting the safety and wellbeing of all young people.
+21.3 The home has a comprehensive safeguarding policy which details the systems within the home and intent of promoting the safety and wellbeing of all young people.
 This is in accordance with current legislative requirements.
 Within this policy there is clear guidance for dealing with disclosures or suspicions of abuse and the correct process for referring such incidents to the relevant authorities.
 A hard copy is maintained within the home and can also be located on the organisations intranet system.
-This is reviewed annually by the Registered Manager.
+This is reviewed annually by the Care Home Manager.

-20.4 The home ensures that the staff team are abreast with changes in safeguarding legislation and have accessibility to the updated safeguarding policy at all times.
+21.4 The home ensures that the staff team are abreast with changes in safeguarding legislation and have accessibility to the updated safeguarding policy at all times.
 There are clear avenues to ensure that reportable incidents are dealt with promptly and competently and that staff are fully supported when raising concerns.
 This information is held within the homes whistleblowing policy.

-20.5 The Safeguarding Officers for Bryn Tirion Hall are:
+- 21.5 The home has a Deprivation of Liberty Policy in place. - 21.5 The Safeguarding Officers for Bryn Tirion Hall are:

-Roger Chadwick - Registered manager
+Roger Chadwick - Care Home manager